William H. Ohrenberger: Early life

 Ohrenberger was born on August 23, 1906.
 He graduated from The English High School in 1923 and Boston College in 1927.
 He played tackle for the Boston College Eagles football team and was a member of the undefeated 1926 Boston College Eagles football team.
 He earned a master's in education from Boston College in 1929.

 Coaching

 Ohrenberger was a teacher and coach at St. Thomas High School in Jamaica Plain from 1927 to 1929 and Georgetown Preparatory School from 1929 to 1930.
 In 1931 he was the line coach at Boston College.
 He then spent the next fifteen years as a teacher and head football coach at The English High School.

 School administration

 In 1945, Ohrenberger was named Boston Public Schools' assistant director of physical education.
 In 1953 he was promoted to associate director.
 In 1954, Ohrenberger was the unanimous choice for assistant superintendent of schools.
 In 1960 he was a finalist for the position of school superintendent, but removed himself from consideration and backed Frederick Gillis for the job.
-Gillis promoted Ohrenberger deputy superintendent, a position that had been vacant since 1951.
+Gillis promoted Ohrenberger to deputy superintendent, a position that had been vacant since 1951.